desty2k/mikrotik-gpon-vid-updater/README.md

 leaving your services offline if you rely on a static configuration and lack a backup connection.
 Manually updating the VLAN ID on your MikroTik router every time this happens can be inconvenient and time-consuming.

-MikroTik GPON VID Updater is a solution designed to automate this process.
-It periodically checks the current VID offered by your ISP and updates the VLAN ID on your MikroTik router accordingly.
+It periodically checks PPPoE interface status, and if it detects a connection failure, it verifies the current VID offered by your ISP and updates the VLAN ID on your MikroTik router accordingly.
 This ensures continuous internet connectivity without manual intervention, keeping your services online even when the ISP changes the VID.